Currency: U.S. dollar

 surrounded by beautiful beaches, and hikers can explore the Magens Bay Nature Preserve on a guided tour.

 St Thomas provides a unique way to see underwater life in the Coral World Ocean Park.
-Golfers may enjoy the Mahogany Run Golf Course, while others can ride on the St. Thomas
+Tourists can ride on the St. Thomas

 Skyride to Paradise Point and enjoy breathtaking views.